 The paid-for Pro model has more security options - it has more robust download protection, offers data encryption includes a firewall - but the free version offers decent protection for most PC users.

-An excellent anti-malware and anti-spyware, but the free edition lacks real-time protection
+An excellent anti-malware tool, but the free version lacks real-time protection

 You can use MalwareBytes Anti-Malware free for as long as you like, but there's an important caveat: real-time protection, the fast 'hyper scan' mode and malicious website blocking features all expire after 14 days - and that means you're missing out on some of the program's best features.